shigueru/scripts-coating-functionalization-magnetic-nanoparticles-2016/README.md

-# scripts-coating-functionalization-magnetic-nanoparticles-2016
+# Theoretical study of the effect of coating and functionalization of magnetic nanoparticles and related nanosystems using molecular dynamics
-Scripts developed for the project: Theoretical study of the effect of coating and functionalization of magnetic nanoparticles and related nanosystems using molecular dynamics
+Scripts developed for the project: **Theoretical study of the effect of coating and functionalization of magnetic nanoparticles and related nanosystems using molecular dynamics**.
+The scripts were developed with the python programming language.